open-meteo/open-meteo/docs/getting-started.md

 For the first run, the ICON downloader will download additional domain geometry information and prepare reproduction weights.
 It might take a while.

-A list of all ICON weather variables that can be downloaded is available here: [enum IconVariable](https://github.com/open-meteo/open-meteo/blob/main/Sources/App/Icon/Icon.swift#L173).
+A list of all ICON weather variables that can be downloaded is available here: [IconVariables](https://github.com/open-meteo/open-meteo/blob/main/Sources/App/Icon/IconVariableDownloadable.swift).
 To save resource on the public DWD servers, please only downloaded required weather variables.

 The icon download command has the following arguments:
 ```